Translating Legislative Change into Operational Advantage

 But legal reform creates a different challenge.

-It requires agencies to determine whether the system itself is changing.
+It requires stakeholders to determine whether the ecosystem itself is changing.

-If trafficking activity becomes harder to see, is that because exploitation declined—or because the system adapted?
+If exploitation becomes harder to see, is that because it declined—or because it adapted?

 If traditional indicators disappear, does that signal success—or concealment?

-If traffickers alter communication methods, redistribute responsibilities, or move into less visible environments, can the field recognize those changes quickly enough to respond?
+If traffickers alter communication methods, redistribute responsibilities, or migrate into less visible environments, can the field recognize those changes quickly enough to respond?

-These questions define the next phase of anti-trafficking strategy.
+These questions define the next phase of ecosystem-informed enforcement strategy.

 The agencies that learn to observe adaptation will outperform those that focus solely on enforcement.